-By the 1800s, snuff—powdered, snort-able tobacco—had become such a long-standing societal fixture in the UK and U.S. that phrases started popping up around the word itself.
+By the 1800s, snuff—powdered, usually snort-able tobacco—had become such a long-standing societal fixture in the UK and U.S. that phrases started popping up around the word itself.
 To beat to snuff, for instance, meant to best your opponent so thoroughly that you figuratively reduced them to powder.
 In high snuff, meanwhile, described someone in high spirits (maybe a nod to the buzz you’d get after using tobacco).

 But the most prevailing example is probably up to snuff, which the Oxford English Dictionary defines as “knowing, sharp, not easily deceived,” and “up to the required or usual standard.”
 Unlike the aforementioned phrases, the connection between pulverized tobacco and being savvy or meeting requirements isn’t quite clear.
 On his World Wide Words blog, Michael Quinion suggests that it may have had to do with snuff’s largest user demographic: wealthy men “who would be able to appreciate the quality of snuff and distinguish between examples of different value.”